dclarkboucher/hdmed/cran-comments.md

 * Possibly mis-spelled words in DESCRIPTION:

   None of these words are misspelled - they are either Latin abbreviations (e.g., "et al.") or acronyms, all of which are defined in the DESCRIPTION file text

-* Initial CRAN submission note

-  This is our first submission

 ## Downstream dependencies
 There are no downstream dependencies of this package

+## Resubmission
+This is a resubmission.
+In this version, I have:

+* Replaced a call to citEntry() in the CITATION file to bibentry()

+* Removed a call to personList() in the CITATION